sf-wdi-37/public-library-app/2_library_users.md

 end
 ```

-This `before_action` line means there must be a `logged_in?` method somewhere that will be called before the show action is run.
-Add a `logged_in?` helper method to the sessions helper to check whether there is a current user.
+This `before_action` will try to run a `require_login` method for the controller before the show action is run.
+It turns out we'll want this method in a few different controllers.
+Add a private `require_login` method to the ApplicationController to check whether there is a current user and redirect if not.
 </details>

 What other endpoints should be protected?
 Should an unauthenticated user be able to CRUD resources?
 Think about POST, PUT, and DELETE!

 ### Cleanup

 Before moving on to bonuses, take a moment to make your site more user friendly.

-Link pages together so that a user can navigate more easily from their profile to their list of libraries, and from the library index to an individual library.
+1. Link pages together so that a user can navigate more easily from their profile to their list of libraries, and from the library index to an individual library.
 Consider adding a better menu/navbar to make navigation easier.

+1. Add better error handling with flash messages so the user can tell what's going on.
+For example, there are many controller actions that assume some kind of `Model.create` will succeed.
+Instead, make sure the user gets feedback if the new instance can't be saved.

 ### Bonuses